cdapio/cdap/cdap-docs/developer-guide/source/getstarted.rst

     -DarchetypeVersion=2.5.0``

-This creates a Maven project with all required dependencies and Maven plugins as well as a simple application template that you can modify to develop your application. you can import this Maven project into your favorite IDE, such as Eclipse or IntelliJ, and you are ready to start developing your first CDAP application.
+This creates a Maven project with all required dependencies and Maven plugins as well as a simple application template that you can modify to develop your application.
+You can import this Maven project into your favorite IDE, such as Eclipse or IntelliJ, and you are ready to start developing your first CDAP application.